Skip to main content

 According to statements, the growth of gross VAT was very even.
 In the monthly declarations (Large companies, groups, other operators covered by the monthly refund regime and import VAT) the increase was 6%, while the VAT of SMEs declared quarterly increased by 5.2%.
 In the latter case the deceleration of the last part of the year was more pronounced.

-Regarding refund requests, in total they grew by 7% throughout the year, half a point less than in 2017.
+As for refund requests, they grew by 7% in the year as a whole, half a point less than in 2017.
 Annual applications, linked to the reduced rates at which smaller companies sell, increased by 7.9%, while monthly applications, more related to exports (Table 8.6), increased by 6.8%.

-As happened in 2017, in 2018 there was a big difference between the behavior of the tax accrued and income.
-The discrepancy has its origin, fundamentally, in three factors: the impact of the SII, the decrease in income from other periods and the evolution of refunds made.
+As in 2017, in 2018 there was a significant difference between the behaviour of tax accrued and income.
+The discrepancy is fundamentally due to three factors: the impact of the SII, the decrease in income from other periods and the evolution of the refunds made.

-Regarding the first two, as has been said, they do not affect the tax accrued, but they do affect the income.
-Regarding specifically the impact of the SII, it must be remembered that in 2017, when the new system was implemented, there was a shift in income from that year to 2018 valued at 4,150 million.
-The cause of this shift was the delay in the deadline for submitting self-assessments, which moved from the 20th of the month following the accrual month to the 30th, meaning that, for accounting purposes, the income was shifted by one month.
-In principle, this impact should have been offset in 2018 exactly.
+Regarding the first two, as stated, they do not affect the tax accrued, but they do affect income.
+As regards the impact of the SII, it should be noted that in 2017, when the new system was implemented, there was a shift in income from that year to 2018 valued at 4.15 billion.
+The reason for this shift was the delay in the deadline for filing self-assessments, which moved from the 20th of the month following the accrual to the 30th, meaning that, for accounting purposes, the income was shifted by one month.
+In principle, this impact should have been exactly offset in 2018.
 However, its final effect in 2018 was lower due to changes in taxpayer behavior.
-Since the beginning of the new system, it was observed that despite the delay in the due date, some taxpayers continued to file their returns on the 20th.
+Since the beginning of the new system, it was observed that, despite the delay in the due date, some taxpayers continued to file their returns on the 20th.
 Therefore, the income of these taxpayers did not shift from 2017 to 2018.
-Now, the number of these taxpayers and the amount of their income decreased throughout the year; That is, more and more of the income was produced on the 30th of the month.
-When comparing with the previous year, this means that, in 2018, although the 4.150 million displaced from 2017 were entered, in turn there was a new (minor) displacement to 2019 caused by taxpayers who moved from the presentation on the 20th. to the presentation on the 30th.
-This is what explains why the impact is slightly lower than that recorded in 2017 (Table 1.5).
+However, the number of these taxpayers and the amount of their income decreased throughout the year; That is, an increasingly larger part of the income was produced on the 30th of the month.
+Compared to the previous year, this means that in 2018, although the 4.15 billion transferred from 2017 were entered, there was also a new (smaller) shift to 2019 caused by taxpayers who moved from filing on the 20th to filing on the 30th.
+This explains why the impact is slightly lower than that recorded in 2017 (Table 1.5).

-Regarding deferrals, the tightening in the granting of deferrals in 2017 did not affect the accrual, but, for collection purposes, it represented an advance of income in that year and, consequently, lower income from previous periods in 2018.
+As regards deferrals, the tightening of the granting of deferrals in 2017 did not affect the accrual, but, for the purposes of collection, it meant an advance on income in that year and, consequently, lower income from previous periods in 2018.

 The third element is the evolution of the returns made, particularly the annual ones.
-It must be taken into account that annual refund requests for any year are submitted at the end of January of the following year and are mostly made throughout that year.
-This fact already introduces differences between accrual and cash, but, in addition, the percentage of returns that are made in the same year of presentation may vary.
-Thus, in 2018 the applications corresponding to the 2017 financial year, which had grown by 4.9%, were returned.
-However, the pace of completion was higher than the previous year (90% of those submitted in 2018 were made in that year compared to 86% in 2017), raising the growth of annual returns to 9.5%.
+It should be noted that annual refund requests for any year are submitted at the end of January of the following year and are mostly made throughout that year.
+This fact already introduces differences between accrual and cash, but, in addition, the percentage of returns made in the same year of their presentation may vary.
+Thus, in 2018, applications corresponding to the 2017 financial year were returned, which had grown by 4.9%.
+However, the pace of completion was higher than the previous year (90% of those filed in 2018 were made in that year compared to 86% in 2017), raising the growth of annual returns to 9.5%.

-In cash terms, gross income grew by 9.1% in 2018, growth that includes the displacement of income caused by the SII.
-Correcting this displacement, the increase was 4.6%.
-The slowdown would have been more intense in cash figures than in accruals, but we must take into account, as noted before, the upward impact that the change in the management of deferrals had in 2017 and which manifested itself in 2018. in the decrease in income from previous periods (-1.4%; Table 4.2, rest of income).
-If only self-assessments and Customs revenues are considered, the growth would be somewhat greater (5%) with a similar behavior in the monthly and quarterly declarations of SMEs (5.1% and 4.8%, respectively). ).
+In terms of cash, gross income grew by 9.1% in 2018, a growth that includes the shift in income caused by the SII.
+Correcting for that shift, the increase was 4.6%.
+The slowdown would have been more intense in the cash figures than in the accrual figures, but it is necessary to take into account, as indicated above, the upward impact that the change in the management of deferrals had in 2017 and that in 2018 was reflected in the decrease in income from previous periods (-1.4%; Table 4.2, other income).
+If only self-assessments and customs revenues are considered, the growth would be somewhat higher (5%) with a similar behaviour in monthly and quarterly declarations of SMEs (5.1% and 4.8%, respectively).

-For their part, the refunds made grew by 5.9% (Table 4.2), more (7.4%) if corrected for the advance of refunds that the SII represented in 2017.
-Annual returns (mostly from fiscal year 2017) and also those derived from regional adjustments (9.3%) especially increased, as has been seen.
-On the other hand, monthly returns (mostly from 2018 itself) rose by only 4.3%, below the 6.8% of those requested, which indicates, contrary to what happened with the annual returns, a lower pace of their realization.
+For its part, refunds issued grew by 5.9% (Table 4.2), more (7.4%) if we correct for the advance in refunds that the SII represented in 2017.
+As seen, annual returns (mostly from the 2017 financial year) and those derived from regional adjustments (9.3%) increased in particular.
+However, monthly refunds (mostly in 2018) rose by only 4.3%, below the 6.8% of those requested, which indicates, contrary to what happened with annual refunds, a slower pace of their completion.